andyrutkowski/RhodesMapping/_entries/introduction.md

 title: Introduction
 ---

-Welcome to Digital Mapping Ecosystems!
-This workshop is both an introduction to critical cartography practices and a hands-on tutorial that will guide you throught the process of creating and sharing a digital mapping project.
-This site provides complete documentation for the workshop.
+Welcome to an Introduction to SimplyAnalytics, Social Explorer, and PolicyMap.

-This workshop is a work in progress and the site will be updated accordingly.
+This workshop is a hands-on introduction to three subscription library databases that feature access to data and the ability to create simple and effective maps.